lucianpls/mod_retile/README.md

 **MimeType**
   - Output mime type, defaults to input format

-**RegExp**
-  - One or more, guard regular expression, the URL has to match one of these if any is present

 **ETagSeed**
   - A base32 64bit number, to be used as a seed for ETag generation